patritzenfeld/flex-tasks/README.md

 For task development, consider using the provided test script in `tasks`.
 Please refer to its own readme file.

 The generic parsers and input forms can be used as a standalone feature, independently from Autotool.

+## Running tests

+The test suite for flex-task needs a specified external package database.
+Its path has to be set via the environment variable `FLEX_PKGDB` before running the tests.
+You can use the default database of the package by setting `FLEX_PKGDB` to `$(stack path --local-pkg-db)`.